aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 The command lines below combine the previously created layers with the landscape classes in the correct order and ensure that gaps are filled with the appropriately classified Dynamic World composite for April-August 2024.
-After masking to only the analysis space, the layer is saved in the file `Ainava_vienk_mask.tif` for further processing.
+After masking to match
+the analysis space, the layer is saved in the file `Ainava_vienk_mask.tif` for further processing.